Visit the CPC International Computer Program Library on Mendeley Data.

-Articles cover, but are not limited to, the following themes across computational physics and cognate disciplines:
+These are research papers in, but are not limited to, the following themes across computational physics and related disciplines.

 - mathematical and numerical methods and algorithms;